aneasystone/github-trending/README.md

 ## All language

+* 【2024-10-13】[cline / cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
 * 【2024-10-12】[mfts / papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.
 * 【2024-10-11】[clinebot / cline](https://github.com/clinebot/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
 * 【2024-10-11】[hcengineering / huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting